ianklapouch/tft-cosmetics-manager/README.md

 By using these White List and Black List rules, you can have more control over the cosmetics that will be chosen during the randomization process.

+## Acknowledgments
+I would like to express my heartfelt appreciation to [@dontdoitadam](https://www.twitch.tv/dontdoitadam) for their contribution to the TFT Cosmetics Manager project.
+He created the amazing project logo that you can see at the top of this page.
+Their artistic skill and dedication helped bring the application's visual identity to life.

 ## Conclusion
 TFT Cosmetics Manager is an open-source project developed for educational purposes, as a portfolio project, and to contribute something useful to the community.
 If you find this project helpful and want to support it, you can show your appreciation by [buying me a coffee](https://www.buymeacoffee.com/ianklapouch), following my [GitHub](https://github.com/ianklapouch) profile, and giving this repository a star to increase its visibility.